• Skip to main content

 Frank Stephenson: Pushing the Limits of Innovation [The Knowledge Project Ep. #76]

-Now available on: YouTube | Apple Podcasts | Spotify | Transcript
+Listen on: Apple Podcasts | Spotify | Transcript

-In this discussion, Frank talks about his early days as a professional motocross racer and why he decided to throw in the towel.
+Frank talks about his early days as a professional motocross racer in this discussion and why he decided to throw in the towel.
 You’ll learn how to be more innovative in your work, where Frank goes to get inspiration, and what it takes to make a mastered skill appear “effortless.”
 We also discuss Frank’s fascinating vision of the future of automobiles and how he uses biomimicry in his design work.
 (He tells a great story of how he almost got fired for shipping a huge stuffed sailfish across the ocean.)

 Even if you aren’t a “car person,” there are volumes you can learn from Frank about innovation, creativity, and mastering your craft.